contentful/field-editors/apps/rich-text-app/README.md

-# Markdown field extension
+# RichText field app

-This extension demonstrates how you would use `MarkdownEditor` as your own field extension.
+This app demonstrates how you would use `RichTextEditor` as your own field app.

 ## Available Scripts